-To address this, the Academy is developing a programme of public dialogue, with Ipsos MORI and Understanding Patient Data, with the aim of exploring public, patient, researcher and healthcare professionals’ views about new and emerging data driven technologies that use patient data in healthcare and research.
+To address this, in November 2017, the Academy and Understanding Patient Data commissioned a programme of activities with Ipsos MORI to explore public, patient, and healthcare professionals’ views about new and emerging data-driven technologies that use patient data in healthcare and research.

-The report of the public dialogue will be used for an Academy policy project to develop a set of principles which can be used to ensure that the use of patient data in developing new technologies and their subsequent application reflect public and patient perspectives.
+The report of the public dialogue workshops is now being used to inform an Academy policy project.
+The project will develop a set of principles which can be used to ensure that the use of patient data in developing new technologies, and their subsequent application, reflect public and patient perspectives.

 The Royal Society & British Academy (2017).
 Data governance: public engagement review. https://royalsociety.org/~/media/policy/projects/data-governance/data-governance-public-engagement-review.pdf